sparrc/cookbook/readme.md

 #### Directions:

 1. Heat oil in a dutch oven.
-Add beef, onion, garlic, and parsley, and cook for 10 minutes.
+Add onion, garlic, and parsley, and cook for 10 minutes.
-Sprinkle with flour and stir to coat the meat evenly.
+Sprinkle with flour and stir to coat meat evenly.
 2. Add the wine and stir until the mixture boils and thickens.
 Stir in the water & beef stock cube.
 Add the clove & bay leaf.
-Cover closely and simmer very low for one hour.
+Cover closely and simmer very low for 1 hour.
 3. Meanwhile, cut the carrots into one-inch lengths.
 Add them to the stew.
 Cover and continue cooking for 1 hour, or until the carrots are tender.